 Clean air zones around the UK

-Clean air zones are being proposed in cities around the world.
-These low-emission zones aim to improve air quality and conditions for those who live and work in the biggest towns and cities by restricting traffic that causes pollution.
+The idea of clean-air zones – limiting vehicular access to certain areas of big cities – is nothing new.
+These low-emission zones aim to improve air quality and conditions for those who live and work in urban areas, by restricting traffic that causes pollution.

 Drivers of cars with combustion engines will be charged to drive on certain streets in Oxford from August 2021, pending final sign-off from council members on the new scheme.

 A Zero Emission Zone (ZEZ) will be set up in the city centre if approved, initially as a ‘ZEZ Pilot’ covering a handful of streets in central Oxford and then expanding to much of the city in 2022.
 This expansion will be subject to public consultation.

 Plans are for the zone to run from 7am to 7pm every day, with drivers entering the zone being charged a fee related to the emissions of their vehicle.
 The charge will be £2 a day for hybrids that emit less than 75g/km of CO2, £4 for Euro 4-approved petrol or Euro 6-approved diesel vehicles, and £10 for non-Euro 4 petrol and non-Euro 6 diesel vehicles.

 Those prices will rise to £4, £8 and £20 respectively in 2025, however, and there'll be no charge for electric cars.
 There are also exemptions for certain workers such as those in health and care, those in financial hardship and Blue Badge holders.
 Residents can get a 90% discount, and taxis get half off.